Pope Paul IV: Death

 Such hostile views have not mellowed much with time; modern historians tend to view his papacy as an especially poor one.
 His policies stemmed from personal prejudices—against Spain, for example, or the Jews—rather than any overarching political or religious goals.
 In a time of precarious balance between Catholic and Protestant, his adversarial nature did little to slow the latter's spread across northern Europe.
-His anti-Spanish feelings alienated the Habsburgs, arguably the most powerful Catholic rulers in Europe, and his ascetic personal beliefs left him out of touch with the artistic and intellectual movements of his era (he often spoke of whitewashing the Sistine ceiling).
+His anti-Spanish feelings alienated the Habsburgs, arguably the most powerful Catholic rulers in Europe, and his ascetic personal beliefs left him out of touch with the artistic and intellectual movements of his era (he often spoke of whitewashing the Sistine Chapel ceiling).
 Such a reactionary attitude alienated clergy and laity alike: historian John Julius Norwich calls him "the worst pope of the 16th century."

 Four or five hours after his death, Paul IV's body was taken to the Cappella Paolina in the Apostolic Palace.
 It lay in repose, and a choir sang the Office of the Dead on the morning of 19 August.
 Cardinals and many others then paid homage to Paul IV ("kissed the feet of the pope").
 The canons of St. Peter's Basilica refused to take his body into the basilica unless they were paid the customary money and gifts.
 Instead, the canons sang the usual office in the Cappella del Santissimo Sacramento (Chapel of the Blessed Sacrament).
 Paul IV's body was taken to the Sistine Chapel in the Apostolic Palace at 6 pm.

 Paul IV's nephew, Cardinal-nephew Carlo Carafa, arrived in Rome late on 19 August.
 Worried that the rioters might break in and desecrate the pope's corpse, at 10 pm Cardinal Carafa had Pope Paul IV buried without ceremony next to the Cappella del Volto Santo (Chapel of the Holy Face) in St. Peter's.
 His remains stayed there until October 1566, when his successor as pope, Pius V, had them transferred to Santa Maria sopra Minerva.
 In the chapel founded by Paul IV's uncle and mentor, Cardinal Oliviero Carafa, a tomb was created by Pirro Ligorio and Paul IV's remains were placed therein.